dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 ### Invalid returns

 If a function has a non-nullable return type, then every path through the function must reach a `return` statement that returns a value.
-Dart before null safety was pretty lax about missing returns.
+Before null safety, Dart was pretty lax about missing returns.
 For example:

 ```dart
 String missingReturn() {